ualibraries/ual-geoblacklight/README.md

 $ ./dbuild.sh
 ```

-**2. Start the Docker network:**
+**2. Start or rebuild the Docker network:**

 ```shell
 $ ./start-me-up.sh
 ```

 The GOB app is installed automatically if it does not already exist.
 This will take a little while and the server is still not started.
 A list of dependencies should print out as the GOB is installed.

-The templated GeoBlacklight installation then defaults to downloading and starting a Solr server locally.
-This Docker orchestration also sets up Apache ZooKeeper to propagate the data in "cloud mode".

-__NOTE:__ This will default to a container rebuild if the docker orchestration is already present.

 All data that matters to the app is statefully preserved on the host machine in the `./ual_gob` directory.
-The GOB app will be in `./ual_gob/app` and all the Solr files and data will be in `./ual_gob/solr`.
+The GOB app will be in `./ual_gob/app`.

+Build scripts set up Apache ZooKeeper and Solr decoupled to propagate search configuration and data in "cloud mode".
+Search data is located in Docker volumes on startup.

 ## Optional application container commands